Pembrey: Today

 Today, the village has lost most of its former sources of employment and is largely a dormitory for the nearby urban areas of Llanelli and Carmarthen.
 Tourism has been successfully developed at the Country Park, along the Millennium Coastal Path and at nearby Burry Port although accommodation is limited to caravanning,a few bed & breakfasts and the Ashburnham Hotel.

 In August/September 2006, Court Farm appeared in the first round of BBC2's Restoration Village programme.
 Experts agreed that the building mainly requires a new roof and could be restored to form a cultural centre.
 The manor did not progress through the competition and has subsequently been passed to the Cadw Sir Gaerfyrddin Cyf.
 (Carmarthenshire Building Preservation Trust) who, along with The Friends Of Court Farm, are actively seeking funds to restore the building; an in-principle Cadw grant of 40% has been awarded for consolidation works to start the restoration project.

 Pembrey Burrows and Cefn Sidan are now part of extensive leisure areas run by local authorities.
 Attractions include the Millennium Coastal Path, Ski Pembrey, an artificial ski centre and toboggan ride, St. Illtyd's Church and village square, mountain walks and picnic areas, the traditional links golf course, Pembrey Old Harbour, Pembrey Country Park, the Pembrey Circuit - the National Motorsport Centre of Wales, horse-riding, a working airfield and flying club at Pembrey Airport, and St. Illtyds Church.
-The Camarthenshire Land Sailing Club is allowed to use the beach for wind traction activities, including Land sailing, kite buggying and Kite landboarding.
+The Carmarthenshire Land Sailing Club is allowed to use the beach for wind traction activities, including Land sailing, kite buggying and Kite landboarding.

 On entering the country park, several abandoned bunkers are visible, these being the remains of the former Royal Ordnance Factory that closed in 1965.
 The woods and bunkers provided a focus point for an episode of Living TV's Most Haunted, which was aired in April 2008.

 The village's name has also been applied to Pembrey, Delaware, in the United States, a short drive from Philadelphia.